THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 The part of me devoted to patients.

-The part of me committed to my own interior growth.
+The part of me committed to my own internal growth.

 The part of me expanding skills beyond surgery.